braveagle07/daily-coding/leetcode-problems/README.md

 ## Learning Rule

-> First understand the problem, then think of an approach, and finally implement it in Python and Java.
+> First understand the problem, then think of an approach, and finally implement it in Python or Java.

 Happy coding! 🚀